rui314/mold/docs/mold.md

 * `--compress-debug-sections`=[ `zlib` | `zlib-gabi` | `zstd` | `none` ]:
-  Compress DWARF debug info (`.debug_*` sections) using the zlib or zstd compression algorithm. `-zlib-gabi` is an alias for `-zlib`.
+  Compress DWARF debug info (`.debug_*` sections) using the zlib or zstd compression algorithm. `zlib-gabi` is an alias for `zlib`.

 * `--defsym`=_symbol_=_value_:
   Define _symbol_ as an alias for _value_.

   _value_ is either an integer (in decimal or hexadecimal with `0x` prefix) or a symbol name.
 If an integer is given as a value, _symbol_ is defined as an absolute symbol with the given value.

 * `--default-symver`:
   Use soname as a symbol version and append that version to all symbols.

 * `--demangle`, `--no-demangle`:
-  Demangle C++ and Ruts symbols in log messages.
+  Demangle C++ and Rust symbols in log messages.

 * `--dependency-file`=_file_:
   Write a dependency file to _file_.
 The contents of the written file is